Whale-Finance-Blockchain/whale-finance/README.md

 This project uses ERC 6551 to allow managers to hold assets from investors.
 In this way, we can basically make a descentralized asset management using EVM.
 The platform is designed for the two publics: The investors, who will be able to invest their tokens in really great funds around the work in a safe way, and the managers, who will be able to manage and hold investor tokens and can have a profit to themselves.

-- Overview of the project with a focus on the decentralization aspect and the role of ERC 6551.
-- Importance and benefits of decentralized asset management.
-- Insights on security and auditability features of the platform.

 ### Traditional

 These bullet points below describes the flow over a fund invesment in the traditional financial market, with 6 main stakeholders: